 On Jan.
 3, 2017, the PLCB issued an invitation for bid to award 50 expired restaurant licenses across 48 counties in the second license auction since Act 39 became effective.
-Bids for the following licenses are due by noon on Friday, March 3, and auction winners will be determiend the week of March 6.
+Bids for the following licenses were due by noon on Friday, March 3, and top bidders were determiend the week of March 6.

 - One license in each of these 46 counties: Armstrong, Beaver, Bedford, Berks, Bradford, Cambria, Carbon, Chester, Clarion, Clearfield, Clinton, Columbia, Crawford, Dauphin, Elk, Fayette, Franklin, Greene, Huntingdon, Jefferson, Lackawanna, Lancaster, Lawrence, Lebanon, Lehigh, Luzerne, Lycoming, McKean, Mercer, Mifflin, Monroe, Montgomery, Montour, Northampton, Northumberland, Pike, Potter, Schuylkill, Snyder, Sullivan, Susquehanna, Venango, Warren, Wayne, Wyoming, and York counties.